CominAtYou/Twitter-UI-Tweaks/README.md

 ### Font Switcher
 Changes the Twitter font to Segoe UI Variable Display.
 Useful for those who like the new Windows 11 font, or just dislike Twitter's "Chirp" font.

-### Sidebar Blue Remover
+### Sidebar Declutterer
-Removes the "Verified" button from the sidebar.
+Removes the "revenue sharing" modal on the right sidebar, as well as removing the verified and Community Notes buttons from the left sidebar.

 ### Tweet Text Enlarger
 Enlarges the Tweet text on the Tweet details page back to its previous larger, more-readable text size.